-Mr. Wheelbarger has been teaching at Tuscarora High School for seven years after teaching at Park View High School in Sterling and at Freedom High School in South Riding for the previous four years.
-He has a Bachelor's degree in English Literature from Frostburg State University in Maryland and a Master's degree in the Arts in Teaching also from Frostburg State.
+Mr. Wheelbarger has been teaching at Tuscarora High School since 2012 after teaching at Park View High School in Sterling and at Freedom High School in South Riding for the previous four years.
+He has a Bachelor's degree in English Literature from Frostburg State University in Maryland and a Master's degree in the Arts in Teaching, also from Frostburg State.
 He is a lifelong resident of Northern Virginia and is proud to be teaching here in Leesburg.
-Mr. Wheelbarger is also the Head Varsity Football Coach here at Tuscarora High School.You may also reach out to Mr. Wheelbarger in regards to the AVID elective course and the FCA club.Go Huskies!!Need Extra Help??-Mr. Wheelbarger will be available before school from 8- 9:00 everyday.You may email Mr. Wheelbarger here:Course Information1st Period- Department Planning2nd Period- English 9 Honors3rd Period- Creative Writing/Public Speaking4th Period- Study Hall5th Period- AVID6th Period- Public Speaking/Creative Writing7th Period- English 9 Honors8th Period- PlanningMany people will walk in and out of your life, but only true friends leave footprints in your heart.
+Mr. Wheelbarger is also the Head Varsity Football Coach at Tuscarora High School.You may also reach out to Mr. Wheelbarger in regards to the AVID elective course and the FCA club.Go Huskies!!Need Extra Help??-Mr. Wheelbarger will be available before school from 8- 9:00 everyday.You may email Mr. Wheelbarger here:Course Information1st Period- Department Planning2nd Period- English 9 Honors3rd Period- Creative Writing/Public Speaking4th Period- Study Hall5th Period- AVID6th Period- Public Speaking/Creative Writing7th Period- English 9 Honors8th Period- PlanningMany people will walk in and out of your life, but only true friends leave footprints in your heart.

 To handle yourself, use your head; to handle others, use your heart.

 Anger is only one letter short of danger.